SpiderInk/frogteam/README.md

         - Is there a standard way I can do this.
 This is a research task for me.

 ## Tasks - On Deck

-- Make a tool for the llm that does a code search, like just use vscode's search to find things in files enabling LLM find/replace
+- Make a tool for the llm that does a code search, like just use vscode's search to find things in files enabling LLM find/replace **done**

-mlflow
+- mlflow
     - experiment setup
-      - You can start a new experiment and the experiment id will be saved with the prompt object
+      - You can start a new experiment and the experiment id will be saved with the prompt object **done**
-      - places where the object is used runs will be created and metrics logged
+      - places where the prompt is used runs will be created and the prompt, duration are logged **done**`
-      - team member
-      - prompt
+      - You can stop an experiment by clearing the experiment id **done**

-**SYSTEM PROMPT** Sometimes a large file will just have a comment that says the rest remains unchanged and we need git to fix it
+**SYSTEM PROMPT** Sometimes a large file will just have a comment that says the rest remains unchanged leaving the user with git commands to fix it
+    This next sentence need to be added to System Prompts.
-    "Rememeber these are "live" solution files you have to output the entire file.
+    "Remember these are "live" solution files you have to output the entire file.
 Saying things like "the  rest of this code remains unchanged" causes the file to be incomplete.
 Do not do that."

-- Change Team List View to show the Role more prominently than the model
 - We need a way to export markdown more easily, user should be able to click a "Copy" icon to copy the Markdown response.
 - Make a new tool that allows the llm to request the content of a URL be fetched, when its an image we should also base64 it
+    - should this be for chunk/vectorize/RAG?

 - Add try...catch/check for length where .content is used from llm response
 - Add try...catch for tools calls and loh failure in history